Opening your tickets is easiest when images are loaded. If images are blocked, find the link to download them at the top of the email message.

 If you have tickets for an event that you are no longer comfortable attending, please contact CenterTix in advance.

-We understand that your situation may change.
 Please reach out to us as soon as you decide you need to explore your options.
-Tickets can be refunded or their value can be donated back to our non-profit arts partners
+Tickets can be transferred to others who can use them or can be donated back to the event organizer.

 As a result of COVID-19, the status of your performance is subject to change.